zoundibona/K8sWebhook/README.md

 # REQUIREMENTS

-There are two ways to run the webhook server, you can run it as external server like I did or run it as POD running within the same cluster.
+There are two ways to run the webhook server, you can run it as external server like I did or run it as POD available within the same cluster.
 For this setup the webhook is running as external server.
-As of Kubernetes 1.30 the API server requires https to reach the server.
+As of Kubernetes 1.30 the API server requires https to reach the webhook server.
 It means that the server must have SSL certificate.
 The API server will also need the CA certificate to verify the server certificate.  <br>